 Williams syndrome is a rare genetic disorder that can lead to problems with development.

-Williams syndrome is a rare condition caused by missing genes.
+Williams syndrome is a rare condition caused by missing a copy of several genes.
 Parents may not have any family history of the condition.
 However, a person with Williams syndrome has a 50% chance of passing the disorder on to each of his or her children.
 The cause usually occurs randomly.

 Williams syndrome occurs in about 1 in 8,000 births.